bludyh/indoor-football-strategy-simulator/readme.md

 # Indoor Football Strategy Simulator

 This is our team's repository for PROCP project.
+To get started check out the [Getting started](Getting started) page

 ## Product